hndcrftd/wsl2ip2hosts/README.md

 # wsl2ip2hosts

-**Note: This was initially made for Centos where you login as root and I am making adjustments so it would also run under Ubuntu where you don't login as root and need to run the script as sudo.
-At the moment I'm reworking sudoers part with environment export, making sure the script can find powershell executables when run under sudo**

 WSL2 assigns different IPs to itself and the Windows host system every time it (re)starts.

 **This solution automatically updates WSL2 IP in the Windows C:\Windows\system32\drivers\etc\hosts on WSL start.**